 Air pollution is the third leading cause of death worldwide, and most large cities, have fine particulate matter (PM2.5) levels above WHO health guidelines.
-Here, we take a closer look at the history of air pollution in Manchester to better understand the current situation, and where things may be heading.
+Here, we take a look air pollution mapping in Manchester to better understand the current situation, and where things may be heading.

 Manchester is known as being one of the most polluted cities in the United Kingdom.
 But how did this come to be?
 In order to understand, let’s go back to the late 18th century when Manchester was a collection of interconnected towns undergoing industrialization.